capawesome-team/capacitor-android-dark-mode-support/README.md

 The plugin only needs to be installed.

-It enables the correct behavior of the CSS media function [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS media feature.
+It enables the correct behavior of the [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS media feature.

 ## Changelog